 The Greene County Highway Department is under the authority of the Greene County Commission.
-Park facilities in Greene County are operated by the Springfield-Greene County Park Board, which functions as a department of the City of Springfield and is not under this phase II MS4 permit.
-The Highway Department facility and governmental campus constitute the only developed property currently owned by the County.
+Park facilities in Greene County are operated by the Springfield-Greene County Park Board, which functions as a department of the City of Springfield which has its own Phase I MS4 permit.
+Therefore parks maintenance is not included in Greene County's MS4 Phase II permit.
+The Greene County Highway Department facility at 2065 N. Clifton, and governmental campus at 940 Boonville Ave. constitute the only developed property currently owned by the County.
 Within this permit cycle, the new Greene County Jail will be operational with two water quality basins on the site.
-All other property is undeveloped green space thus it does not contain potential pollution sources from operational activities.
+All other County-owned property is undeveloped green space thus it does not contain potential pollution sources from operational activities.

-4.6.A An employee training program for municipal operations staff who work with material handling, at municipal vehicle or equipment maintenance areas, storage yards, and material storage facilities.
+- 4.6.A An employee training program for municipal operations staff who work with material handling, at municipal vehicle or equipment maintenance areas, storage yards, and material storage facilities.
 The training shall be used to prevent and reduce stormwater pollution from activities such as, but not limited to, park and open space maintenance, fleet and building maintenance, new construction and land disturbances, and storm water system maintenance.
-The SWMP shall include:

-- 1. A description of any existing, available training material the permittee plans to use such as those available from EPA, the state, or other organizations.
+The SWMP shall include: - 1.
+A description of any existing, available training material the permittee plans to use such as those available from EPA, the state, or other organizations.
 Include the frequency of training and topics covered. - 2.
 A description of how this training will coordinate with all other MCMs. - 3.
 A description of how this training will coordinate with monitoring, integrated planning, and TMDL implementations where applicable.